kumarshreyak/PokemonApplication/README.md

 To find our the latest release version please check out the [Releases section](https://github.com/kumarshreyak/PokemonApplication/releases) on this repo.

 ## How to use `pokemonLibrary` SDK

-All UI in this library is made in Jetpack Compose ❤️ 🚀 SDK methods are present in `PokemonClient`
+All SDK methods are present in `PokemonClient`

 Setting up `PokemonClient`: